Sonia Melchett

-Sonia Elizabeth Sinclair, JP (née Graham; formerly Mond; born 6 September 1928), known as Sonia Melchett, is an English socialite and author.
-Formerly married to Julian Mond, Baron Melchett, she married the writer Andrew Sinclair after her husband's death.
+Sonia Elizabeth Sinclair, JP (née Graham; formerly Mond; 6 September 1925 – 17 August 2026), known as Sonia Melchett, was an English socialite and author.
+Once married to Julian Mond, Baron Melchett, she married the writer Andrew Sinclair after her husband's death.

 Early life

-Sonia Melchett was born in British India on 6 September 1928, the eldest daughter of Lt-Col Roland Harris Graham and Kathleen (née Dunbar) Graham, of The Lodge, Bridge, Kent.
+Sonia Melchett was born in British India on 6 September 1925, the eldest daughter of Lt-Col Roland Harris Graham and Kathleen (née Dunbar) Graham, of The Lodge, Bridge, Kent.
 Her father, of a County Fermanagh family, was educated at Cambridge University and Trinity College, Dublin, and served in the Royal Army Medical Corps in the Second World War.
 Sonia Melchett was educated at the Royal School, Bath.
 Her younger sister Daphne married Major Anthony Henry Ivor Kinsman and became an actress, broadcaster and writer.
 She was the presenter of the BBC news programme Look North and wrote the book Pawn takes Castle.

-Personal life
+Personal life and death

-Sonia Graham married the Honourable Julian Edward Alfred Mond, younger son of Henry Mond, 2nd Baron Melchett and Amy Gwen Mond Baroness Melchett (née Wilson) on 26 April 1947, and became Lady Melchett on the death of her father-in-law on 22 January 1949.
+Graham married the Honourable Julian Edward Alfred Mond, younger son of Henry Mond, 2nd Baron Melchett and Amy Gwen Mond Baroness Melchett (née Wilson) on 26 April 1947, and became Lady Melchett on the death of her father-in-law on 22 January 1949.

+Melchett died on 17 August 2026, aged 100.